mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Restore 2❤️ to your General for each friendly minion.

 name:     Dauntless Advance
-text:     Your General and nearby friendly minions gain, "Takes no damage this turn."
+text:     **Echo**
-          **Echo**
+          Your General and nearby friendly minions gain, "Takes no damage this turn."

 name:     Divine Bond
-text:     At the start of your next turn give a minion + ⚔️ equal to its ❤️.
+text:     **Echo**
-          **Echo**
+          At the start of your next turn give a minion +⚔️ equal to its ❤️.

 name:     Fiz
 text:     **Deploy**: Restore 2❤️ to anything.